Optical Memory in a Microfabricated Rubidium Vapor Cell

 The memory lifetime is measured by the decrease in efficiency over time.
 This measurement was performed with a repetition rate of $\SI{100}{\kilo\hertz}$, allowing us to use the same pump pattern for all data, guaranteeing unaltered initial conditions.
 The end-to-end efficiency as a function of storage time is plotted in Fig.~\ref{storage}(b).
 The lifetime data are scaled by a factor \num{1.13} to match the measured efficiency for a storage time of \SI{80}{\nano\second} to the one obtained from the data set shown in Fig.~\ref{storage}(a).
 This discrepancy is a question of day-to-day optimization and the correction is applied to accurately capture the internal efficiency of the main result.
 Without any direct optimization attempt, a $1/e$ lifetime of $\SI{224\pm8}{\nano\second}$ was achieved.
 The data are well fit by a decaying exponential (solid line).
-This lifetime is shorter than expected from simple models of atomic motion out of the interaction region \cite{Novikova2011}.
-A limitation due to motional dephasing of the spin wave can be ruled out as it would be described by Gaussian decay \cite{Zhao2008}.
-A possible explanation lies in spin destruction collisions with the cell walls, which are uncoated and always nearby as the cell is so thin.
+This functional form indicates the lifetime is limited by loss processes, as dephasing of the spin wave is described by Gaussian decay \cite{Zhao2008}.
+Although this order of magnitude is predicted, the lifetime is shorter than expected from simple models of transverse atomic motion out of the interaction region \cite{Novikova2011}.
+A reduction due to motion along the optical axis leading to spin destruction collisions with the uncoated cell windows is plausible.
 Correcting for technical losses by dividing out the signal transmission through the setup, the internal efficiency at zero storage time is estimated to be $\eta_{\text{int}}^{\SI{0}{\nano\second}} = \SI{24\pm3}{\percent}$.

 \emph{Discussion.}---The microfabricated vapor cell design and its filling were not optimized for memory application, leaving much room for future improvement.
 A pump-probe relaxation in the dark measurement shows that an atomic polarization of \SI{88(1)}{\percent} in $\ket{g}$ is reached within the $m_I = +\frac{3}{2}$-manifold \cite{Mottola2023}.
 Currently, the polarization is most likely limited by radiation trapping due to the high Rb number density $n$ at the temperature required for efficient storage.
 At \SI{90}{\degreeCelsius} and accounting for \SI{90}{\percent} enrichment, the number density in the considered nuclear spin manifold is $n=\SI{5.5e11}{\per\centi\meter\cubed}$.
 A molecular buffer gas, such as N$_2$, would quench the excited state and improve the atomic polarization \cite{Rosenberry2007}.
 By more fully depleting the storage state in this manner, the contribution of spontaneous Raman scattering to the read-out noise would be significantly reduced.